-New regulations (Final Rule) for protection of human research participants will be effective July 19, 2018.
+New regulations (Final Rule) for protection of human research will be effective January 21, 2019.
 The changes to the Final Rule will necessitate changes to the IRB submission portal, templates, and policies.
 Learn more on the Human Subjects Office page.

 Human Research Protection Program Plan

 The HRPP Plan describes UGA’s commitment to comply with ethical and legal requirements for the conduct of human research.
 It provides detailed information about the organization, scope, authority, various components, and responsibilities associated with the HRPP for the research community at UGA.